kristabel-wong/Project-2/README.md

 ## Bugs

 1. It takes long to upload images to firebase storage, need to add a loading animation to make it more clearly for users to see what is happening.
-2. Max of 10 likes
+2. Max of 10 likes (patched may 10th 2022 can now like as many as you like)
 3. Need to wait for the image upload to be successful before updating profiles
 4. Unsuccessful login and sign up attempt causes the respective page to be unresponsive.
 A reload is required to continue loggin in or signing up successfully.